Vacation (2015 film): Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 28% based on 176 reviews and an average rating of 4.30/10.
+On review aggregator website Rotten Tomatoes, Vacation holds an approval rating of 27% based on 177 reviews and an average rating of 4.30/10.
 The site's consensus reads, "Borrowing a basic storyline from the film that inspired it but forgetting the charm, wit, and heart, Vacation is yet another nostalgia-driven retread that misses the mark."
 On Metacritic, it has a score of 34 out of 100 based on 33 critics, indicating "generally unfavorable reviews".
 On CinemaScore, audiences gave the film an average grade of "B" on an A+ to F scale.

 Neil Genzlinger of The New York Times gave the film a positive review and praised the Kevin Griswold character, saying, "The kid with the potty mouth may cost Warner Bros. some business at the box office, but in a strange way he elevates Vacation, a very funny R-rated movie with a PG-13 heart."
 Chris Nashawaty of Entertainment Weekly gave it a "B−" rating and wrote, "The new Vacation is both better than I'd feared and not as hilarious as I'd hoped.
 It's intermittently funny and instantly forgettable."
 Richard Roeper of the Chicago Sun-Times wrote, "It's a vile, odious disaster populated with unlikable, dopey characters bumbling through mean-spirited set pieces that rely heavily on slapstick fight scenes, scatological sight gags and serial vomiting."
 Rolling Stone reviewer Peter Travers gave it 1.5 out of 4 stars, saying: "Leslie Mann and wild-card Chris Hemsworth, as her cock-flashing hubby, get the heartiest hoots.
 The rest is comic history warmed over."